capitalone/DataProfiler/.github/CONTRIBUTING.md

 ## We Develop with Github
 We use github to host code, to track issues and feature requests, as well as accept pull requests.

-## Quick Setup
+## Makefile Commands
+The Makefile at the root of the repo contains several useful commands.

-To set up the development environment, run the following commands in the root of the repo:
+To setup a Python virtual environment, run the following commands:
 ```cli
 make setup
 source ./venv/bin/activate
 ```

-This Makefile creates a Python virtual environment and installs all of the developer dependencies.
+To format the code, run `make format`.

+To test the code, run `make test`.

 Alternatively, follow the steps below.

 ## Dependencies
 To install the dependencies for developing and updating the code base, be sure to run `pip install -r requirements-dev.txt`